Mozetsu/mozetsu/README.md

 ## 👽 Greetings Fellow Developer!

-Building tech is <strong>awesome</strong> but sometimes I like to have a break to appreciate nature and take a breath of fresh-air to clear my mind.
+Building tech is <strong>awesome</strong> and possibilites are endless!

+Love going on walks in the countryside to appreciate nature and clear my mind.

 <br>

-<i>"Perfectly balanced, as all things should be."</i> - <strong>Some alien out there</strong>
+<i>"Perfectly balanced, as all things should be."</i> - <strong>An alien out there</strong>

 <br>